EU-JAPAN DIGITAL WEEK 2025

 - Expected outcomes

 The expected outcomes include an enhanced understanding of data spaces and their implementation, knowledge of business models in the EU and Japan, and awareness of regulatory and standards considerations for data sharing.
-Participants will gain insights from demonstrations of implemented data spaces and practical guidance on establishing joint data spaces within organizations.
+Participants will gain insights from demonstrations of implemented data spaces and practical guidance on establishing joint data spaces within organisations.
 Additionally, the workshop aims to scope pilot projects and foster cross-border collaboration and networking among data space stakeholders.

 Agenda